Skip to main content

 Smart Optimization

-Shopify's CDN automatically converts images to WebP for supported browsers, resizes for different screen sizes, and caches aggressively for instant repeat loads.
+The CDN does smart stuff automatically - converts to WebP for modern browsers, resizes for different screens, and caches everything so repeat visits are basically instant.

 200+